-Making your dream of driving around the world by car definitely isn’t easy, but you’re wrong if you think it’s impossible.
+Making your dream of driving around the world definitely isn’t easy – but you’re wrong if you think it’s impossible.

-A lot of people give up on the idea when they imagine how expensive it must be.
-But you’d be pleasantly surprised to know that driving around the world can actually be incredibly affordable – especially if you live in your car.
+A lot of people give up on the idea when they imagine how expensive and bureaucratic it must be.
+But you’d be pleasantly surprised to know that driving around the world is actually simpler and a whole lot more affordable than you think – especially if you live in your car.

 Travel in a cheaper car